 Sarasota, FL 34243

-Bob Bunting, a friend and accomplished professor whose expertise includes hurricanes, joined our small, fact-finding group on a trip to Key West and five other Keys that were hit by Hurricane Irma.
+Bob Bunting of the Climate Adaptation & Mitigation Center (CAC) , a friend and accomplished professor whose expertise includes hurricanes, joined our small, fact-finding group on a trip to Key West and five other Keys that were hit by Hurricane Irma.
 Here is his narrative of the trip, which he has agreed to share with our readers.
-We thank Bob for joining us and reflecting on his findings: http://www.cumber.com/key-west-bob-bunting/
+We thank Bob for joining us and reflecting on his findings: https://www.cumber.com/key-west-bob-bunting/

 SNN, The Suncoast News Network, accepted Cumberland Advisors’ offer to accompany us to the Florida Keys and document the dire conditions that so many residents and the fishing guide community that we hold dear endured and continue to struggle under.
 See their news footage here: https://www.cumber.com/florida-keys-devastation-after-hurricane-irma/